 When trying to conceive, plan to have intercourse daily on the days the OvaCue defines as high and peak fertility.
 Remember that you must have intercourse before ovulation in order to conceive.
 If your menstrual period does not begin within two to three weeks, a pregnancy test may be in order.

-The OvaCue monitor stores up to four months of readings, which can be viewed with a simple touch of a button.
-In addition, at OvaGraph.com, a free online carting website dedicated to the OvaCue Fertility Monitor, you can enter your OvaCue readings, store an unlimited number of cycles, track several other fertility methods, and connect with an entire community of trying to conceive women.
+The OvaCue monitor stores up to three months of readings, which can be viewed with a simple touch of a button.
+In addition, at OvaGraph.com, a free online charting website dedicated to the OvaCue Fertility Monitor, you can enter your OvaCue readings, store an unlimited number of cycles, track several other fertility methods, and connect with an entire community of trying to conceive women.

 * NOTE: Vaginal ultrasound is the only method available that confirms ovulation with 100% accuracy.
 With the OvaCue, we can detect specific trends which indicate ovulation.
 Even with the display of the pink or purple box, we do recommend you continue to interpret your data to confirm that ovulation occurred successfully.